noodlefrenzy/coreos-azure/README.md

 node server.js
 ```

 This script manages the application lifecycle for the application.
-At boot it deletes the old copy (if any) from the application directory, clones the latest version from this repo, installs dependencies, and then fires it up.
-This enables you to do upgrades of this application by simply restarting the container and not having to rebuild an entire container for deployment.
+At startup it deletes the old copy (if any) from the application directory, clones the latest version from this repo, installs dependencies, and then fires it up.
+This enables you to do upgrades of this application by simply restarting the container and not have to rebuild an entire container for deployment.

 Let's see this all work in action.
 You can launch this container from the command line with: